ToshioCP/Gtk4-tutorial/src/sec28.src.md

 - GtkDropTarget instance on which the signal has been emitted.
 - GValue that holds the data from the source.
 - The arguments `x` and `y` are the coordinate of the mouse when released.
-- User data was set when the signal and handler was connected.
+- User data was set when the signal and the handler were connected.

 The string from the GValue is "red", "green" or "blue".
 It replaces "%s" in the variable `format`.
-That means the font color of the label `canvas` will turn to the color.
+That means the font color of the label `canvas` will be updated to the color.

 ## Meson.build